What are you looking for?

 Earn credits towards your QCE

-To earn credit points for your QCE, you must complete your Award while you are in Years 10–12 and provide the State Award Operating Authority with your Learner Unique Identifier (LUI).
+To earn credit points for your QCE, you must complete your Level while you are in Years 10–12 and provide the State Award Operating Authority with your Learner Unique Identifier (LUI).

 Bond University logo

-At Bond University, The Duke of Edinburgh’s International Award is listed as a Leadership Development program in Beyond Bond and is eligible for recognition where the student participates and completes tasks relating to The Duke of Ed whilst attending Bond University.
+At Bond University, The Duke of Ed is listed as a Leadership Development program in Beyond Bond and is eligible for recognition where the student participates and completes tasks relating to the Duke of Ed whilst attending Bond University.
 Upon completion this will be listed on the student’s completion statement.
 Activities undertaken whilst at high school are not recognised as part of this process.

-For more information, please contact your Award Leader or the QUEENSLAND office.
+For more information, please contact your Duke of Ed Leader or the Queensland office.

 VIC